Vasusamp/Mac_Learning/README.md

 Techniques: Exploratory data analysis, data cleaning, Random Forest, Logistic Regression, SVM, Decision tree, Naïve bayes, KNN and SGD

-Data Importing : The dataset contains 2456 rows and 31 columns.
-The column name of the target variable is mentioned as "Result".
+Data Selection : The dataset contains 31 columns wherein 30 are features on the basis of which they are classified as Phishing website and 1 as target and the column name of the target variable is mentioned as "Result". it has 2456 observations.

 The dataset was named as "Phish_Data".
 After importing the necessary packages, the excel dataset was successfully imported into Jupyter Notebook.
 Performed the fundamental exploratory data analysis operations such as head(), tail() and describe().
 The info() function revelaed that the dataset contains integers.
 The dataset contains only three classes such as -1, 0, 1.
 The descibe() function revealed that 75% of observations belong to class 0.